 As part of the due diligence process, your lender will conduct a field audit of your business.
 During the audit, a representative will meet with you in person to gauge whether there’s a good fit between you and the lender.
 They’ll visit your office space, audit your accounts receivable documents and other financial paperwork, and examine any physical assets—like inventory or equipment—that will serve as collateral for the loan.

 Asset-based lenders put a particular emphasis on building long-term relationships with their borrowers, even more so than most traditional lenders.
-They’ll use this time to establish a rapport with you, and to evaluate whether they can foresee a positive relationship in the future.
-Don’t be intimidated by the nuts and bolts of the auditing process—instead, see it as an opportunity to build a friendly and professional long-term relationship with your lender.
+They’ll use this time to establish a rapport with you and to evaluate whether they can foresee a positive relationship in the future.

 Note that if you are approved for an asset-backed loan, your lender will continue to perform periodic audits of your collateral to check up on its value.